[Last updated: 10th June 2021]

 At A Glance

 Our websites are anything but basic feeds for your episodes.
-We’ve gone beyond that and developed two entire services: Captivate Sync™ and Captivate Sites, to give you tons more freedom to flesh out your audio brand with flexible tools that are great for beginners and seasoned pros.
-If you’re just starting out, it gives you the chance to launch with a full suite of promotional tools that look as awesome as your show sounds.
+We’ve gone beyond that and developed two entire services: Captivate Sync™ and Captivate Sites, to give you flexible tools to suit beginners and seasoned pros.

 Our websites function more like a fully-fleshed podcast website than just an RSS feed.
 Choose from 3 fully responsive templates, customize your page’s header, your team bios and pinned episodes.
 You can even enable an email marketing opt-in form and create a lead magnet to encourage listeners onto your mailing list – directly within the Captivate dashboard.